USATODAY/covid-variants/README.md

+# DEFUNCT PROJECT
+## The CDC killed this data source
+In mid-April 2021, the Centers for Disease Control killed off the data source.
+The one they're referring us to doesn't have easily downloadable data and isn't updated nearly as frequently.
+Details: https://www.cdc.gov/coronavirus/2019-ncov/transmission/variant-cases.html

 # Coronavirus variant data

 This repository of state-level COVID-19 / coronavirus variants  contains data originally sourced from the Centers for Disease Control and Prevention.
 A few of the earlier files were pulled through the Wayback Machine.
 A few of the earlier files were altered to make them easier to parse.